mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 - Display interactive, dynamic Modal forms and Message Actions.
 - Be written in any language.
-- Attach themselves to locations in the Mattermost user interface (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom `/` commands with full Autocomplete.
+- Attach themselves to locations in the Mattermost user interface (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom slash commands with full Autocomplete.
 - Receive webhooks from Mattermost, and third-parties, and use the Mattermost REST APIs to post messages, etc.
-- Work on both Mobile and Desktop apps so developers can focus on the functionality of their apps.
+- Work on both Mobile and Desktop Apps so developers can focus on the functionality of their apps.
 - Be deployed using our Mattermost serverless hosting infrastructure keeping data secure and supporting scalability.

 When you develop using the Apps Framework, your apps can: